MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Governance/Microsoft.Graph.Identity.Governance.md

 Update the navigation property assignmentPolicies in identityGovernance

 ### [Update-MgEntitlementManagementAssignment](Update-MgEntitlementManagementAssignment.md)
-In Azure AD entitlement management, callers can automatically reevaluate and enforce an accessPackageAssignment object of a user’s assignments for a specific access package.
+In Azure AD entitlement management, callers can automatically reevaluate and enforce an accessPackageAssignment object of a user's assignments for a specific access package.
 The **state** of the access package assignment must be `Delivered` for the administrator to reprocess the user's assignment.
 Only admins with the Access Package Assignment Manager role, or higher, in Azure AD entitlement management can perform this action.